the-events-calendar/the-events-calendar/readme.txt

 Features

-* Full port of The Events Calendar 1.6 to Events Calendar Premium 1.0
+* Full port of The Events Calendar 1.6 to Events Calendar Pro 1.0
 * Now using custom post types rather than an events category!
 * Slick jQuery UI datepicker - no more fiddling with 3 dropdowns!
 * Lots of code refactoring for a better experience